Shirasu (しらす)

 Spring Sea

 The last one we have for this list is a nice and stylish looking restaurant inside and out that is right next to the Kamakura Daibutsu.
 Great place for visitors to stop by and have a taste of Kamakura’s famous shirasu.
 The variety of dishes they make with it is unique and delicious, but you can still go with the classic shirasu rice bowl too.
-The one shown in the picture is a classic 2-color rice bowl with both boiled shirasu and raw shirasu on top of rice.
+The rice bowl depicted in the image is a traditional 2-tone dish consisting of both cooked and raw shirasu toppings on a bed of rice.
 This is the perfect bowl to truly experience it for the first time.